Current Projects

 Assessing the opportunities and barriers of market digitalization for direct market farmers

-This project investigates the impact of the widespread use of digital technologies for sales and marketing on direct-market farmers in California and New York.
+This project investigates the impact of the widespread use of digital technologies for sales and marketing on direct-market farmers in California.
 As the internet increasingly mediates interactions and transactions between producers, retailers, and consumers, digital technologies are becoming a prerequisite for farmers to participate in markets.
 Yet, many farmers lack resources or knowhow to access these technologies.
 This study aims to understand the opportunities and challenges of adopting digital sales and marketing tools and whether they close or widen disparities among direct-market farmers.